sjmikler/pytorch-symbolic/docs/README.md

 Features:

-* Small extension to PyTorch
+* Small extension of PyTorch
 * No dependencies besides PyTorch
 * Produces models entirely compatible with PyTorch
 * Reduces the amount of code that you need to write